microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 The developers will be able to create environments using the same [portal][dev-box-portal] as they used for Dev Boxes.

-To define an environment for a catalog you need to create a yaml file that will define the environment configuration and associate this file with an Infra As Code template.
+To define an environment for a catalog you need to create a YAML file that will define the environment configuration and associate this file with an Infra As Code template.

 The templates that you will use for this lab are located in the `environments` folder of this [repository][git-repo].